 Day for Night

-We are a London based independent film company working across the film exhibition, distribution and screen translation sectors, occupying a niche position within the UK film industry.
+We are a UK based independent film company working across the film exhibition, distribution and screen translation sectors, occupying a niche position within the UK film industry.
 We take some of the freshest and most distinctive independent films to wide and diverse audiences across the UK and further afield, with the promotion of cultural diversity and accessibility at the core of our philosophy.
 We work with filmmakers, distributors, festivals, venues, and audiences, with the central aim of enabling broader access to visual culture through specialist distribution and curatorial projects.

 ‘Day for Night’ is the term applied to the cinematographic technique used to simulate night scenes by shooting in daylight through the use of filters and under-exposure.